Invoice Reconciliation is the process of matching incoming and outgoing invoices to your bank statements.

 It can be hard to keep track of everything in your head.

-- Are there any bank fees involved?
+• Are there any bank fees involved?
 Were bank fees paid on top of the amount in the invoice or included?
-What bank fees might be involved and are there multiple i.e. currency conversion, credit card fees, etc.?
+Are there multiple fees involved including currency conversion, credit card fees and more?

 Reconciling invoices is easier with Bookipi Invoice